wkmp26/fec-discovery/first-draft.md

 ## Overview of Data Used

 As a recap, for this project, I am working with Federal Election Commission data relating to political committee expenditures in relation to candidates (supporting or opposing).
-In addition to this data, I used the candidate and committee summary dataset to extract metadata like candidate name/party or committee type.
+In addition to this data, I used the candidate and committee summary datasets to extract metadata like candidate name/party or committee type.

 ## Feature Engineering